Voiced by Amazon Polly

 WRITTEN BY Rohit Lovanshi

-Rohit Lovanshi works as a Research Associate (War and Media Services) at CloudThat.
+Rohit Lovanshi works as a Research Associate (Infra, Migration, and Security Team) at CloudThat.
 He is AWS Developer Associate certified.
 He has a positive attitude and works effectively in a team.
 He loves learning about new technology and trying out different approaches to problem-solving.